WHEN IS THE EVENT IN 2019?

 IS THERE ANYTHING FOR CHILDREN TO DO?

-Yes, there’ll be loads to do in our Kids' Zone.
-Storytelling, face painting, a play bus, games consoles, sports come and try and arts & crafts will all be available free with your ticket to keep younger and older children entertained.
+Yes.
+On Saturday 17 August there’ll be loads to do in our Kids' Zone and all the entertainment will be available free with your ticket to keep younger and older children happy.

 There are family discounts available for both days, and children up to the age of 5 go free.